 After the Nazis came to power 1933, the SS would undergo rapid expansion and more helmets would be required.
-The SS supply officers would look abroad, and purchased surplus WWI era M17 Austrian helmets from Czechoslovakia and Austria, as the helmet design was virtually identical to the German Great War design.
+The SS supply officers would look abroad, and purchased surplus WWI era M17 Austrian helmets from Czechoslovakia and Austria, as the helmet design was virtually identical to the German Great War pattern.
 One wonders if the Czechs had a crystal ball, would they have been so willing to deal with the SS.

 These helmets were reconditioned to SS specification by painting them black with a brush or pneumatic paint gun directly over the old WWI or 1920s era factory paint.
 Usually only the inside of the skirt was painted, while the dome was left still bearing the WWI era paint.
 Liners and chinstraps were reused or repaired as needed.
 In some cases new liners and chinstraps of varying designs were locally sourced and installed into these helmets.